-There was no wartime rationing in England until early 1918, though civilians were urged to conserve vital materials, as suggested by this 1916 the National War Savings Committee pamphlet:
+There was no wartime rationing in England until early 1918.
+Before this, civilians were urged to conserve vital materials, as suggested in this 1916 National War Savings Committee pamphlet:

 EVERY HOUSEHOLD MUST HELP TO WIN THE WAR